-During an English major panel that I attended in September, professional writers and editors recommended books.
-Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing and editing field.
-I've personally used the Chicago Manuel of Style many times before throughout my college career and … Continue reading Recommended books by professionals
+During an English major panel I attended, professional writers and editors recommended different books.
+Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing field.
+I've used the Chicago Manuel of Style many times before.
+I enjoy the online edition the most because it's easier … Continue reading Recommended books by professionals

-At my new internship, I got to see what was in the bottom drawer: rejected book queries.
+At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
-I discussed them afterwards with the director as well.
-The rejected queries all had a theme with repeated mistakes.
-Here's some of the most common mistakes: Misspellings I'm not … Continue reading Common Query Mistakes
+The rejected queries all had repeated mistakes.
+Here's some of the most common ones: Misspellings One writer wrote aknolegments instead of acknowledgements.
+Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
-Many famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, all have been successful in their careers.
-But they also made some reviewers angry.
-One well-known author, Rudyard Kipling, had a review … Continue reading Healthy reminder:
+All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
+One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder:

-“Remember that the world we can see is the one that really matters, and never lose sight of that.” ― Anna Akana, So Much I Want to Tell You: Letters to My Little Sister Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)
+“Remember that the world we can see is the one that really matters, and never lose sight of that.”
+Title: So Much I Want to Tell You: Letters to My Little SisterAuthor: Anna AkanaGenre: nonfictionPages: 208Publication date: June 13, 2017Publisher: Ballantine Books Anna Akana, best known for her YouTube channel, published a book for her … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)